elixirschool/elixirschool/_posts/2019-06-06-elixir-conf-eu-2019-review.md

 He began giving us some small insight on how IP telephony works, and the functionality of their Dialplan service that was up for a rewrite.
 That service is almost stateless, super latency sensitive and had relatively low throughput for each server.
 The service produced an xml file, with all the information the switch needs to to operate on a call.

-The first step in the case study was geting buy-in from stakeholders by convincing them that the company needs to slow down feature development to pay technical debt, which they accomplished phrasing all the benefits in business terms.
+The first step in the case study was getting buy-in from stakeholders by convincing them that the company needs to slow down feature development to pay technical debt, which they accomplished phrasing all the benefits in business terms.
 The next step was to commit resources, which is very critical as a rewrite is a huge amount of work when you are chasing a moving target.
 Another step is to write and deploy continuously.

 What Telnyx did was run the new service along the old one, put a proxy in front of them that directed the traffic to both of them and logged the request, and both of their responses to a database.
 That way, Telnyx was able to make the final step––verifying feature parity–– finding disparities in the responses, fixing them, writing a regression test for that disparity to guard against it in the future, and iterating on those fixes with the help of TDD and rewrite / clean code, in a “TDD-ish” cycle of them that looks really close to the regular TDD one.